mozilla/ecosystem-platform/docs/relying-parties/reference/sub-plat-overview.md

 ### Relying Party

-A [relying party (RP)][relying-party] is any service that uses Firefox Accounts.
+A [relying party (RP)][relying-party] is any service that uses Mozilla accounts.
 This can be a free or subscription service.
 Firefox Monitor, Mozilla VPN and Firefox Sync are all examples of relying parties.

 ### Product